 We've compiled some of the frequently asked questions about life on campus under the NEST Plan this fall.
 Additional information will be added as necessary.

-Whether or not you can switch your in-person classes to online sections depends on course availability, but changes to your class schedule are not encouraged after the first full week of classes.
-You may wish to visit with an academic advisor to explore your options via an online appointment at: svsu.edu/aac.
+Whether or not you can switch your in-person classes to online sections for the winter 2021 semester depends on course availability, but changes to your class schedule are not encouraged after the first full week of classes.
+You may wish to visit with an Academic Advisor to explore your options via online appointment at: https://www.svsu.edu/aac/.

 Yes.
 The Academic Advisement Center has moved to remote advising services to allow you to continue to work with our advisors virtually.
 Contact them to schedule an appointment at https://www.svsu.edu/aac/.

 We understand the pandemic is likely to contribute to circumstances that would keep a student from physically attending class.
 Faculty at SVSU have been asked to be flexible in terms of in-person attendance and to provide alternative, remote activities that give students the opportunity to continue their academic progress if they are unable to physically attend class; students are encouraged to reach out to their faculty members for details on how this will be managed.